SiliconLabs/wiseconnect/examples/snippets/ble/ble_throughput_app/readme.md

 - Simplicity Studio IDE (to be used with Silicon Labs MCU)
 - Keil IDE (to be used with STM32F411RE MCU)
 - Serial Terminal - [Docklight](https://docklight.de/)/[Tera Term](https://ttssh2.osdn.jp/index.html.en) (to be used with Keil IDE)
-- Download and install the Silicon Labs [EFR Connect App or other BLE Central/Peripheral app.](https://www.silabs.com/developers/efr-connect-mobile-app) in the android smart phones for testing BLE applications.
+- Download and install the Silicon Labs [Simplicity Connect App(formerly EFR Connect App) or other BLE Central/Peripheral app.](https://www.silabs.com/developers/simplicity-connect-mobile-app ) in the android smart phones for testing BLE applications.
 Users can also use their choice of BLE apps available in Android/iOS smart phones.

+> **Note:** The provided mobile screenshots are from the 2.5.2 version of the Simplicity Connect App(formerly EFR Connect App), it is recommended to use the latest version.

 ### Setup Diagram